Skip to Main Content

 Feeling Hopeless?
 Sad?
 Helpless?

 Caring for your mental or behavioral health is an important part of staying healthy.
-If you have any of these symptoms, call us toll-free at 1-833-207-4240.
+If you have any of these symptoms below, call us toll-free at 1-833-207-4240.
 We will give you the names and phone numbers of providers who can help.
 Or you can use our Find a Provider tool.

 If you have any of these symptoms, you should see a doctor: